jjl014/RailsChat/README.md

   * `annotate`

 ## Debugging and Testing
 For debugging, I mainly used debugger and the rails console.
 As for testing, I used RSpec to test the Chat model's validations.
-For the controllers, I wasn't able to test it correctly since I kept getting a missing template error (possibly due to not having an actual html view), so I moved on and tested the routes and the json responses through Postman.
+For the controllers, I wasn't able to test it correctly since I kept getting a missing template error (possibly due to not having an actual html view).
+However, I was able to resolve this by doing a bit of research and added the key format with the value JSON to the get request in the test.
+I also manually tested the routes and the JSON responses through Postman.

 ## Design
 I decided to use Rails as my backend frame work and Postgresql as the database.
 I understand that there are probably better options that would be more efficient, but I chose to go with what I had more experience with.